Best Forensic Psychology Programs in California

 Online Learning - Visit Website

-The online Master of Science in Forensic Psychology at Touro University Worldwide focuses on the intersection of psychology and the legal system, offering a concentration in Community Criminal Issues.
-This program prepares students for careers in criminal justice and social services, emphasizing practical skills and theoretical knowledge.
-With affordable tuition, no GRE requirement, and a flexible online format, students can complete the degree in as little as one year.
-The curriculum covers psychopathology, professional ethics, and psychological assessment, among other topics.
-Admission requires a bachelor's degree with a minimum GPA of 2.5.
+The online Master of Science in Forensic Psychology at Touro University Worldwide offers a Community Criminal Issues concentration, preparing students for criminal justice and social services careers.
+This affordable program requires no GRE and can be completed in one year through six annual start dates with eight-week courses.
+The curriculum covers psychopathology, professional ethics, and psychological assessment, emphasizing practical skills for community-based forensic work.
+Admission requires a bachelor's degree with a minimum 2.5 GPA.
+The program's flexible format and scholar-practitioner faculty support career advancement without licensure preparation.

 Master's - Master of Science in Forensic Psychology (Sex Offender Issues)